-Having up-to-date backups is an important part of any Ansible security posture.
+Having up-to-date backups is an important part of any Ansible security posture (on Cloud VPS Hosting or otherwise).
 If your Ansible control machine (server or local machine) suffers a cyber attack, sometimes the best option is to restore an Ansible backup file.

 There are multiple ways to manage Ansible playbook backups:

 - Git or other Version Control System (VCS)

 - File Archival